 For the court to believe that spouses are genuinely separated while living under the same roof, they have to be clear and consistent in their separation.
 This means that they should not share a bedroom, wear wedding rings or have romantic relations.
 Their lives must be more like roommates than spouses – keeping separate schedules, not attending social events together, and trying to divide out expenses such as utilities and groceries.
 The parties should maintain separate finances – e.g. bank accounts – if they hadn’t before.
 Just like a roommate, separated spouses should no longer “take care” of one another, so no cooking, cleaning the other party’s space, and no joint laundry.
 Parties should minimize their socializing in the house and try to have different schedules for their time with their children.

 In addition to living separate lives, parties need to let their friends and family know that they are separated.
 Not only is the act of informing them an important indication that the in-home separation is taking place, it also provides potential witnesses who can verify that the parties are living separate lives.
-The Virginia Circuit Court will require at least one adult witness (who can even be an adult child) to testify to the separation.
-That person needs to have personal knowledge with ongoing contact (at a minimum monthly, preferably weekly) such that their observations reflect the current state of the parties’ separation.
+In a contested matter, a third party witness may be crucial to proving that a separation has been occurring, especially if the other spouse contests the date of separation.

 In order for the separation to be valid, it has to start from a specific date, and an excellent way to establish this date is to record it on paper through a separation agreement.
 That same document is an excellent place to reach an agreement about the rules of the separation, covering the issues listed above and any other indicators of separation.
 In-home separation is not going to be easy, so putting some specifics in writing will help define the terms of the separation as well as provide further evidence of the mutual intent of the parties to be separated.